AlonBenyatov/JavaGame/README.md

 ## Note that Pngs are not organized but not big deal i hope (:
+## Project not finished but is running fine!
 ---

 *This project demonstrates senior-level Java development skills including advanced OOP principles, enterprise design patterns, mathematical problem-solving, and complex system architecture - directly applicable to software engineering roles requiring sophisticated technical expertise.*